stormchaserroleplaying/stormchaserRPG/Spells/1/Necromancy/index.md

 *You pass your misfortune on to another.*

-When you are missing Stamina, you can choose to suffer 1d4 damage as you smear the wound with bewitched ointments of your own make.
-Then make an unarmed melee attack roll to smear the blood-oil produced on another creature.
+When you are missing Stamina, you can choose to suffer 1 damage as you smear the wound with bewitched ointments of your own make.

-Additionally, if the melee attack hits, add your spellcasting attribute modifier to the d20 of the attack roll, if that total hits the target's Constitution defence, then the creature loses twice the Stamina that you have lost.
+Make an unarmed melee attack roll to smear the blood-oil produced on another creature.
+If the attack hits, add your spellcasting attribute modifier to the d20 of the attack roll, if that total hits the target's Constitution defence, then the creature loses twice the Stamina that you have lost.

 ## Inflict Wounds
 *1st Level Necromancy*<br>